krgamestudios/krgamestudios.com/public_html/src/coding.md

 <div class="ui raised segment">

-This website is based off of the same tech as the Mecha: Immense Warfare website, which in turn was designed as a simple reference to be looked up on mobile.
+This website was originally based off of the same tech as the Mecha: Immense Warfare website, which in turn was designed as a simple reference to be looked up on mobile.
 Make of that what you will.

 * [Website Source Code](https://github.com/krgamestudios/krgamestudios.com)